openshift/bootkube/Documentation/development.md

 Commenting on the PR:

-* `ok to test`: whitelists an external contributor's PR as safe to test.
+* `ok to test`: allowlists an external contributor's PR as safe to test.
 * `coreosbot run e2e`: re-runs the end-to-end test suite.
 * `coreosbot run e2e calico`: re-runs the Calico end-to-end test suite.
 * `coreosbot run e2e checkpointer`: can be used to specifically test new checkpointer code.